saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 as shown in our study.
 However, it is possible that for some gene sets, the target gene prediction performance of the top-ranked ligands would not be much better than random prediction.
 In that case, prioritization of ligands will be less trustworthy.

-### Infer target genes of top-ranked ligands and visualize in a heatmap
+## Step 5: Infer target genes of top-ranked ligands and visualize in a heatmap

 Now we will show how you can look at the regulatory potential scores between ligands and target genes of interest.
 In this case, we will look